borntofrappe/borntofrappe/src/blog/attribute-preference.md

 date: 2023-11-17T09:24:45
 ---

-To improve writing SVG syntax I often go through the specification and different articles on the topic.
+To improve writing SVG I often go through the specification, books and articles on the topic.
 The exercise is well worth the effort, even if some times, I end up not changing anything at all.
 Case in point, styling.
 I've seen a suggestion to separate the style in the `style` attribute instead of painting vector graphics with presentational attributes, to separate style from structure.

 ```diff
 -<circle fill="orange" r="50" />